bolianchen/deep-learning-paper-reading/depth_map_prediction_from_a_single_image_using_a_multi-scale_deep_network/README.md

 [[<ins>Paper link</ins>]](https://arxiv.org/abs/1406.2283)

 **<ins>Contributions:</ins>**
-* a pilot paper to tackle the depth estimation on a single monocular image, where the inversion from 2D pixels to the corresponding 3D object points is not unique
+* it is one of the pilot papers to tackle the supervised depth estimation on monocular images, that is intrinsically ill-posed problem because the inversion from a 2D image to the corresponding objects in the 3D world is not unique.
 * a scale-invariant error